Executive Order on Duties of the Client*)

 10. The client must make sure that the coordinators appointed to coordinate health and safety during the design of the building and construction project:

-- draw up a health and safety plan that includes an organisation plan, a construction site layout plan and a time schedule, see appendix 3, and which contains specific measures concerning particularly hazardous work belonging to one or more of the categories in appendix 1.
-On small and medium-sized construction sites, see section 1 (2) and (3), a health and safety plan need only be drawn up when the work is covered by appendix 1 and
+- draw up a health and safety plan that includes an organisation plan, a construction site layout plan and a time schedule, see annex 3, and which contains specific measures concerning particularly hazardous work belonging to one or more of the categories in annex 1.
+On small and medium-sized construction sites, see section 1 (2) and (3), a health and safety plan need only be drawn up when the work is covered by annex 1 and

 - prepare a journal, adapted to the building or plant's characteristics and which contains a list of the specific health and safety conditions that should be taken into account during any subsequent works.
 Where, according to the Executive Order on the duties of project supervisors and consultants etc. under the Danish Working Environment Act, there is a requirement that the project supervisor must compile a list of the special features to be observed in relation to health and safety in future repair or maintenance work, the journal can be included in the list drawn up by the project supervisor.